-- Prior to May 2014, Mr. Collins was Chief Operating Officer of Stanwell Corporation Limited (electricity corporation) in Australia. - Prior to July 2015, Ms. de Lima was Chief Human Resources Officer of TransAlta.
-Prior to April 2012, Ms. de Lima was Chief Human Resources Officer and Executive Vice-President, Communications of TransAlta. - Prior to August 2013, Mr. Gellner was Chief Financial Officer of the Corporation. - Prior to October 2015, Mr. Kousinioris was Chief Legal and Compliance Officer of TransAlta.
+- Prior to May 2014, Mr. Collins was Chief Operating Officer of Stanwell Corporation Limited (electricity corporation) in Australia. - Prior to July 2018, Ms. de Lima was Chief Administrative Officer.
+Prior to July 2015, Ms. de Lima was Chief Human Resources Officer of TransAlta.
+Prior to April 2012, Ms. de Lima was Chief Human Resources Officer and Executive Vice-President, Communications of TransAlta. - Prior to November 2018, Mr. Gellner was Interim Chief Financial Officer and Chief Strategy and Investment Officer of the Corporation.
+Prior to July 2018, Mr. Gellner was Chief Investment Officer of the Corporation.
+Prior to August 2013, Mr. Gellner was Chief Financial Officer of the Corporation. - Prior to November 2018, Mr. Dehout was Project Director and Deputy Head of Performance and Group Transformation of Engie SA (utilities). - Prior to July 2018, Mr. Kousinioris was Chief Legal and Compliance Officer and Corporate Secretary of the Corporation.
+Prior to October 2015, Mr. Kousinioris was Chief Legal and Compliance Officer of TransAlta.
 Prior to December 2012, Mr. Kousinioris was a Partner and co-head of the Corporate Commercial Group at Bennett Jones LLP, Barristers and Solicitors (law firm). - Prior to October 2015, Ms. Pierce was Vice-President, Commercial Management of TransAlta.
-Prior to April 2014, Ms. Pierce was Vice-President, Commercial Management Alberta Coal and PPAs of TransAlta. - Prior to February 2017, Mr. Stack was Managing Director and Treasurer of TransAlta.
+Prior to April 2014, Ms. Pierce was Vice-President, Commercial Management - Alberta Coal and PPAs of TransAlta. - Prior to February 2017, Mr. Stack was Managing Director and Treasurer of TransAlta.
 Prior to October 2015, Mr. Stack was Vice-President and Treasurer of TransAlta.
-Prior to November 2012, Mr. Stack was Treasurer of TransAlta. - Prior to March 2014, Mr. Tremblay was Executive Vice President at Brookfield Renewable Energy LP (utilities). - Prior to April 2017, Mr. Ward was Manager, Treasury and Corporate Finance. - Prior to January 2017, Mr. Willis was Managing Director, Australia of TransAlta.
+Prior to November 2012, Mr. Stack was Treasurer of TransAlta. - Prior to April 2017, Mr. Ward was Manager, Treasury and Corporate Finance. - Prior to January 2017, Mr. Willis was Managing Director, Australia of TransAlta.
 Prior to September 2015, Mr. Willis was Vice-President, Australia of TransAlta.
-Prior to October 2014, he was Country Manager, Australia of TransAlta.
+Prior to October 2014, he was Country Manager, Australia of TransAlta. - Prior to November 2018, Ms. O'Reilly Wilks was Head of Legal, North Atlantic & UK, for Vale S.A.
+(Base Metal Business), one of the largest companies in the world. - Prior to November 2018, Ms. Fedoretz was Counsel, Energy Group at Blake, Cassels & Graydon LLP.

-As of March 1, 2018, the directors and executive officers of TransAlta, as a group, beneficially owned, directly or indirectly, or exercised control or direction over less than one per cent of our outstanding common shares.
+As of February 26, 2019, the directors and executive officers of TransAlta, as a group, beneficially owned, directly or indirectly, or exercised control or direction over less than one per cent of our outstanding common shares.